Karmele Jaio

 Karmele Jaio Eiguren (Vitoria-Gasteiz, March 19, 1970) is a Basque writer and journalist whose works have been translated into Catalan, German, Russian, Spanish, and English.
-She is the recipient of multiple awards for Amaren eskuak (2006, Elkar) and Aitaren etxea and (Elkar, 2019).
+She is the recipient of multiple awards for Amaren eskuak (2006, Elkar) and Aitaren etxea (Elkar, 2019).

 Early life and education

 Karmele Jaio Eiguren was born in Vitoria-Gasteiz, Spain, in 1970.

 She graduated in Information Sciences in 1993–94 from the University of the Basque Country.